-Our team of investigative journalists dives deep to tell stories about Canada’s natural environment you can’t find anywhere else.
+Our team of investigative journalists dives deep to tell stories about Canada’s natural world you can’t find anywhere else.

 We have just two rules: 1) Follow the facts.
 2) Tell it like it is.

 We’re tired of false dichotomies and business-as-usual perspectives.
 We’re not shy about the fact we think Canada’s greatest assets are our people, our lakes, our rivers, our forests.
 We tell stories Canada’s big news outlets miss and hustle to help our readers make sense of complex (sometimes downright messy) issues.

 As a non-profit magazine, our goal isn’t to sell advertising or to please corporate bigwigs — it’s to bring evidence-based news and analysis to the surface for all Canadians.

 The Narwhal was created by Carol Linnitt and Emma Gilchrist in 2018, and grew out of their previous project, DeSmog Canada.